 Catalyst Healthy Cat is an innovative new product taking over the natural cat litter industry.
 Developed by the natural wood product experts at Lignetics – Catalyst is the only kitty litter engineered from upcycled soft wood fibers.

-Major benefits of switching from clay to Catalyst:
+Some of the major benefits of switching from clay litter to Catalyst include:

 – Superior Odor Absorption